pooyavahidi/content/ai/generalization_machine_learning.md

 #### Choosing the Right Value for $\lambda$
 The regularization parameter $\lambda$ controls the strength of regularization.
 A higher value of $\lambda$ penalizes the model more for having large parameters.
 Choosing a very high value of $\lambda$ will force the model to have very small parameters.
 Recall in the above plot of polynomial function $f(x)$, choosing a very small (near zero) coefficients will make the curve to be a straight line $f(x) = b$ which is the underfit model.

-So, there is a trade-off in choosing the right value of $\lambda$.
+So, there is a tradeoff in choosing the right value of $\lambda$.
 If:
 - **$\lambda$ = 0:** No regularization.
 The model can have any value of parameters.
 - **$\lambda$ is too small:** Low regularization.
 The parameters are allowed to grow too large, leading to overfitting (high bias).
 - **$\lambda$ is too large:** Heavy regularization.
 The parameters forced to become too small, leading to underfitting (high variance).